JohnsonYang0629/chemotaxi/README.md

 (output_name + structure_name + initial_step + .config).
 (This restart function has NOT implemented yet).
 * `structure`(string): The file path under main directory and file name of the discretized surface points `.vertex` file.
 * `chemical_distribution`(string): The file path under main directory and file name of the chemical substance distribution `.chem_dist.dat` file.
+* `random_state` (string): name of a file with the state of the random generator from a previous simulation.
+It can be used to generate the same random numbers in different simulations.

 ## 4. Software organization
 * **body/**: it contains a class to handle a single droplet body. `body_2D.py` for 2D cases and `body_3D.py` for